SysKitTeam/docs-point/reporting/overview.md

 ## Generate Reports

-The **Inventory Reports** can be generated directly from the main menu on the left side of the screen, by clicking Sites, Microsoft Teams & Groups, or Users.
+The **Inventory Reports** can be generated directly from the main menu on the left side of the screen by clicking Sites, Microsoft Teams & Groups, or Users.

 To generate reports in all the other categories available in Syskit Point, **click the Report icon** in the main menu, which opens the Report Center.